tongjixianing/AdminUserPostWebAppApplication/README.md

   - The [sample API output Json file](https://github.com/tongjixianing/AdminUserPostWebAppApplication/blob/master/alluserposts.json)

 * Test case is under com/example/adminuserpostwebapp/AdminAPIControllerTest.java
-  - Test cases conduct the returned values for each method as well as simulating the API http service unavailibility for the app to handle such exceptions
+  - Test cases conduct the verification of returned values for each method as well as simulating the API http service unavailibility for the app to handle such exceptions